Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 # Purpose:
-The purpose of the Gamewise-blog was to demonstrate the new skills<br> I have learned in this part of the full stack development course.
-To show I could create a django<br> blog that was fully functional and also interactive from an admin point of view and a user point of view.
+The intension of my Gamewise-blog was to demonstrate the skills I have acquired during this phase of the full stack development course.
+The blog was developed to illustrate my proficiency in building a fully functional Django blog with interactive features, catering for both the administrative and user perspectives.

 #

 # My blog:
-My blog is a gaming and mental health blog were people can come that about <br> everything to do with the gaming world and whats going on in thier head to break<br> down barriers and let people know its always good to talk no matter whats going on in thier life.
+The creation of my Gamewise-blog was propelled by the intention of facilitating the collaborative convergence of mental health and gaming.
+This aimed to establish a protected and all-inclusive environment where cohorts could meet and communicate freely concerning their personal experiences with mental health.
+Through the integration of these two distinct domains, the blog sought to create a platform which encourages open dialogue, fosters a sense of safety, and demonstrates that a sense of comfort can be found in the most unlikely places.

 #

 # Features of my blog
-- This is a selection of screenshots to show all the different functioning<br> pages of my blog
+- Here is a selection of screenshots which illustrates<br> the diverse mechanisms imbedded within my blog.
 <br><br>
 ![Alt text](assets/screenshots/new%20admin.png)
 ![Alt text](assets/screenshots/new%20create.png)